Choose your pension option

 Single life versus joint life pension options

 You need to choose either a single life or joint life pension.
 Your decision will depend on whether you have a spouse and if they are relying on having your pension income after your death.
 With a joint life option, if you die before your spouse, they will receive a portion of your monthly pension payment for the remainder of their life.
 Each joint life option has a different percentage and may have a guarantee period (5, 10 or 15 years).

-You can only choose a single life option if either of the following applies:
+You can choose a single life option only if one of the following applies:

 - You do not have a spouse

-- Your spouse has signed a waiver giving up their right to a minimum 60% joint life pension
+- Your spouse has signed a waiver giving up their right to a minimum of a joint life 60 per cent pension

 A guarantee period determines how long your pension will be paid to a beneficiary.
 If you die within the guarantee period, the remaining benefit will be paid to your named beneficiary(ies).